Stress Fractures in Young Athletes

 Stress fractures occur when muscles are too tired to take on the impact of exercise, and the bones absorb the added stress.
 When those bones become too strained, they develop a tiny break known as a stress fracture.

 More than half of all stress fractures affect the bones in the lower leg.
-Stress fractures are also common in the knees and feet.
+Stress fractures are also common in the feet.

 These are the most common causes of stress fractures: